 The Student Activities Office will offer limited Denison van shuttle service to and from the airport (CMH) during the Thanksgiving, Winter Holiday and Spring Break.
-Advance registration for these shuttles is required, a list of shuttle times is available in the Student Activities Office.
+Advance registration for these shuttles is required, a list of shuttle times is available in the Campus Services.

 Since our residence halls are renovated or are utilized during the summer to house student employees, athletes, and summer conferences, it is not possible for students to see and/or measure the rooms.
 The University does not keep specific room dimensions.